martygubar/bds-getting-started/lab-backuphadoop/bdr-to-objstore.md

 * Oracle Big Data Service Hadoop cluster deployed
 * Privileges to create a bucket in Oracle Object Storage
 * Admin credentials for Cloudera Manager on your source cluster
+* Key services on the source cluster (Zookeeper, Hive, HDFS, etc.) are running and healthy

 If you don't have a Big Data Service cluster created, then you can follow the steps in [Create a Big Data Service Cluster](../?create-cluster) to create one.